The Ohio State University

 3108 Derby Hall

 B.A., University of Florida

 Ph.D., University of Wisconsin-Madison

 Psychological and social aspects of mass communication, intra-audience effects.
-Dr. McDonald is Associate Director for Strategic Planning in the School of Communication.
+Dr. McDonald is Director of the School of Communication.

 Professor McDonald’s teaching and research interests are primarily in the area of mediated communication.
 He teaches undergraduate courses in the history of communication and in industry research methods.
 His primary research interest is in the behavioral, cognitive and affective aspects of the audience’s experience during mediated communication.

 Throughout his career, Professor McDonald has concentrated on social aspects of the audience, including a narrow area of research referred to as intra-audience effects.
 This has taken him in a number of directions, including the study of how our conceptions of our selves may be partially determined by the media characters we enjoy watching, and the affective nature of many of the gratifications we obtain from the media.
 He often says that all media use is a social experience, but most recently he has been researching the explicitly social nature of the audience, centering his interest in a blend of interpersonal and mass communication processes.

 His recent work has focused on social aspects of our thoughts while using media, including the memories we have that are brought to the surface while watching media content, emotional contagion (in which those other people who affect our experience are other members of the audience), and affective relations with media characters (in which the other people involved are not real, but are a product of our imaginings).
 He has also been doing some work on the diffusion/use of new TV technologies and media multitasking/simultaneous multiple media use.
 Click above for a copy of his C.V.

 Here's an overview of some of Professor McDonald's current projects: